IPL 2017: Mumbai Indians Thank 'Nani' For Thrilling Victory

 — Abhishek Bachchan (@juniorbachchan) May 22, 2017

-Mrs Purnimaben Dalal is the mother of Mumbai Indians owner Mrs Nita Ambani, and is fondly refered to as 'Nani' by the Mumbai Indians players, staff and supporters.
+Mrs Purnimaben Dalal is the mother of Mumbai Indians owner Mrs Nita Ambani, and is fondly referred to as 'Nani' by the Mumbai Indians players and staff.
 She is also considered to be a 'lucky charm' by the team.

 Soon, the Mumbai Indians franchise tweeted from their official handle thanking Mrs Dalal for her relentless prayers in support of the team.
 The tweet read, "Certified Mumbai Indians fan and Mrs. Nita Ambani’s mother, Purnimaben Dalal did all she could to bring the IPL trophy home. #ThankYouNani"